old-backside-byu-project/backside/README.md

 A backend-as-a-service allows you to create rich web apps without having to worry about the overhead of a backend service.
 They work great or a lot of use cases with simple persistence needs.

-Backfire is an open-source backend-as-a-service that is API compatible with firebase.
+backside is an open-source backend-as-a-service that is API compatible with firebase.
 This means that data is treated as a tree structure and any path in the tree can be "subscribed" to, which is then updated in real time.

 # Architecture
-Backfire is built using NodeJS, RabbitMQ, and websockets, which is a good fit for Node's ability to deal with lots of IO.
+backside is built using NodeJS, RabbitMQ, and websockets, which is a good fit for Node's ability to deal with lots of IO.
-Additionally, Backfire is split up into multiple components, each in a separate repo and npm package.
+Additionally, backside is split up into multiple components, each in a separate repo and npm package.
 This allows for the various components to be easily used together, or run individually for scale or flexibility.

 These components are: